-It takes a diverse team of dedicated employees to lead the transition to a lower-carbon energy future for BC.
+It takes a diverse team of dedicated employees to lead the transition to a lower-carbon energy future for B.C.
+We proudly deliver renewable energy, natural gas, electricity and propane to 1.2 million customers.
 As the province’s largest energy provider, we’re putting more than 100 years of knowledge and experience into practice on our path to achieve provincial climate action goals by 2030 and our long-term vision to 2050.

-We can achieve a lower-carbon energy future by driving forward with innovative solutions like delivering renewable and low carbon gases to our customers and offering new energy-efficient technologies for BC homes and businesses.
-As an electricity provider, we continue to provide our customers in the Southern Interior with clean, renewable energy today and for years to come.
-These actions support the CleanBC Roadmap to 2030, the Paris Climate Agreement and the United Nations Sustainable Development Goals.
+We can achieve a lower-carbon energy future by driving forward with innovative solutions like delivering renewable and low-carbon gases1 to our customers and offering new energy-efficient technologies for B.C. homes and businesses.
+Our progress supports our Clean growth pathway to 2050, CleanBC Roadmap to 2030, the Paris Climate Agreement and the United Nations Sustainable Development Goals.

 By working together with our customers, community groups, Indigenous communities, government and industry we continue to make strong progress year over year to help reduce our customers’ greenhouse gas (GHG) emissions.

-We’re finding exciting, innovative ways to generate Renewable Natural Gas1 (RNG) from landfills, wood waste, wastewater, household food scraps and other forms of organic waste.
-We see a future with more renewable and low carbon gases flowing through our system in place of conventional natural gas.
-We plan to exceed the 15 per cent renewable gas target by 2030, outlined in the CleanBC Roadmap.
+We’re growing our Renewable Natural Gas2 (RNG) supply by partnering with suppliers who operate farms, landfills, wastewater treatment facilities.
+We see a future with more renewable and low-carbon gases flowing through our system in place of conventional natural gas.
+We plan to exceed the 15 per cent renewable and low-carbon gas target by 2030, as outlined in the CleanBC Roadmap.
 We’re also investing in research to better understand how to safely blend hydrogen into our system to help us further decarbonize our gas system.